 - For more on how the Saint Valentine's traditions may have evolved between pre-Christian and later Christian traditions, see: Pogue, C. (1996).
 Treasury of celebrations.
 Kelowna, B.C.: Northstone, pg.
 132

 - For more on early Medieval traditions of Saint Valentine's Day, see: Diehl, D., & Donnelly, M. (2011).
 Medieval celebrations: your guide to planning and hosting spectacular feasts, parties, weddings, and renaissance fairs (2nd ed).
 Mechanicsburg, PA: Stackpole Books.

 - For more on late Medieval traditions and the growing popularity of Valentine's Day then, see: Skarmeas, N. J., & Venturi-Pickett, S. (1999).
 The Story of Valentine’s Day.
 Nashville, Tenn.: Candy Cane Press.

 - For more on Charles II of Sweden, see: Moore, K. (2011).
 Roses Are Red ...: a Book for Lovers.
 London, UK: Michael O’Mara.

 - For more on how modern Valentine's day traditions started, see: Lee, R. W. (1984).
-A history of valentines.
+History of valentines.
 Wellesley Hills, Mass.: Lee Publications.

-- For more on how Valentine's Day is celebrated around the world today, see: Williams, V. (2017).
-Celebrating life customs around the world: from baby showers to funerals.
+- For more on how Valentine's Day is celebrated worldwide today, see: Williams, V. (2017).
+Celebrating life customs worldwide: from baby showers to funerals.
 Santa Barbara, California: ABC-CLIO.